fuba/histree-core/README.md

     git clone https://github.com/fuba/zsh-histree.git
     ```

-2. Run the installation script:
+2. Run the following command to build and install zsh-histree:
     ```sh
-    ./install.sh
+    make install
     ```

-The install script will:
+The install process will:
 - Create the necessary directories
 - Build the Go binary
 - Add the configuration to your .zshrc